-37Lord, see, we have become the least among the nations in all the world, and we are humiliated because of our sins.
+37Lord, see, we have become the least Jer 42:2 among the nations in all the world, and we are humiliated because of our sins.

-38 At this time, we no longer have a king, or Hos prophet, or leader.
+38 At this time, we no longer have a king, Hos 3:4 or prophet, or leader.
 We cannot offer you holocausts, sacrifices, offerings, or incense.
-We have no place to present to you the first-fruits of our crops, and so obtain your favor.
+We have no place to present to you the first fruits of our crops, and so obtain your favor.

-39But at least when we present ourselves with a contrite soul and humbled spirit may 6:7-8 we then be acceptable to you, 40 more than by offerings of rams and calves as holocausts, 22:6 and of thousands of fat lambs.
+39 But at least when we present ourselves Mic 6:7; with a contrite soul and humbled spirit may Hos 6.6 we then be acceptable to you, 40 more than Ps 22:6 by offerings of rams and calves as holocausts, and of thousands of fat lambs.

-May this sacrifice of ours today obtain for us your favor for we know that those who trust in you shall never be disappointed.
+May this sacrifice of ours today obtain for us your favor, for we know that those who trust in you shall never be disappointed.

 41 And now, we serve you with our whole heart, we fear you and we seek your face.
-42 Do not leave us in our humiliation, but treat us according to your kindness and your areat 51:13 mercy.
-43 Free us in keeping with your wonders, and give us the glory of your Name, Lord.
+42Do not leave us in our humiliation, but Ps51:13 treat us according to your kindness and your great mercy.
+43 Free us, in keeping with your wonders, and give us the glory of your name, Lord.